boomlinde/ymacid/README.md

 consists of whitespace delineated key and value pairs.
 For now:

 -   port: the address of the OPL port
--   theme: the color theme to use, currently either "data" or "acid"
+-   theme: the color theme to use, currently "data", "acid" or "borland"
 -   opl3: either 1 or 0.
 Enables OPL3 waveforms and optional splitting.
 -   split: eiter 1 or 0.
 When set to 1, drums will pass through one channel and bass through the other